-To obtain more information regarding a particular partition, enter \ + [Partition No.] (i.e., \4).
+To obtain more information regarding a particular partition, enter [] + [Partition No.] (i.e., 4).
 This will allow viewing only of that partition.
 In order to affect that partition, the user must log on with a code that has access to that partition.
-Also, in order for a user of any partition to log onto the "Master" partition (Partition 9) to view the status of all partitions, that user must have access to all partitions.
+Also, in order for a user of any partition to log onto the "Master" partition (Partition 9) to view the status of all partitions, and to perform any functions at the Master keypad, that user must have access to all partitions.
 Otherwise, access will be denied.

-The following is an example of what would be displayed for a fault condition on Zone 2 (Loading Dock Window) on Partition 1 (Warehouse) when logging on from a keypad on Partition 9:
+The following is an example of what would be displayed for a fault condition on Zone 002 (Loading Dock Window) on Partition 1 (Warehouse) when logging on from a keypad on Partition 9:

-WHSE DISARMED HIT \ FOR FAULTS
+WHSE DISARMED HIT FOR FAULTS

 This is the normal display that appears at Partition 1's keypad(s).
-Pressing ★ will display:
+Pressing will display:

-FAULT 02 LOADING DOCK WINDOW
+FAULT 002 LOADING DOCK WINDOW

 Additional zone faults will be displayed one at a time.
-To display a new partition's status, press \ + [Partition No.].
+To display a new partition's status, press + [Partition No.].
 This will display the status of the new partition.